 But if you know the differences -- and the reasons behind them -- you'll learn to get treatment sooner, and maybe live longer, too.

-A 2008 study in the American Journal of Critical Care found chest pain was the most frequently reported heart attack symptom, and 61 percent of 256 participants said their symptoms were constant.
+A 2008 study in the American Journal of Critical Care found that chest pain is the most frequently reported heart attack symptom, and 61% of 256 participants said their symptoms were constant.

 "If you've not experienced it before, patients often aren't sure what it is when it first comes on," says Kristin Newby, MD, a cardiologist at the Duke Heart Center in Durham, NC.

-The same study found women were about 8 years older than men when they developed heart trouble and were more likely to report a higher intensity of 5 other symptoms:
+The same study found that women were about 8 years older than men when they began to have heart trouble and were more likely to report a higher intensity of five other symptoms:

 "Men and women may respond differently to the symptoms of a heart attack, particularly if the symptoms are vague.
 But if you have symptoms consistent with a heart attack, don't wait at home.
 Go to the hospital," says Alfred Sacchetti, MD, an emergency room physician and an American College of Emergency Physicians spokesman.

-Angina is your body's warning sign that something isn't right with your heart.
+It's your body's warning sign that something isn't right with your heart.
 Angina is temporary chest pain or pressure that happens when arteries that supply blood and oxygen to your heart become narrowed or blocked.
-That means your heart is getting less blood than your body needs to function properly.
-Angina is often triggered by strong emotion, physical exertion, hot and cold temperature extremes, or a heavy meal.
+That means your ticker is getting less blood than your body needs to work right.
+Strong emotions, physical activity, hot and cold temperature extremes, or a heavy meal can often trigger it.

-Stable angina: Your narrowed arteries cause pain, pressure, and other symptoms when you exert yourself.
-This may occur at regular times, and symptoms usually go away after you rest.
-If you're under a doctor's care, you may take nitroglycerin to ease the symptoms.
+Stable angina.
+Your narrowed arteries cause pain, pressure, and other symptoms when you move around.
+This may occur at regular times, and the symptoms usually go away after you rest.
+If you're under a doctor's care, you may take nitroglycerin to get relief.